Post-Traumatic Stress Disorder (PTSD) in Singapore: Symptoms, Causes & Trauma-Informed Support

 When to Seek Help

-If you’re experiencing distressing memories, emotional numbness, nightmares, or intense fear long after a traumatic event, reaching out for professional support can be a crucial step toward healing.
+If you’re experiencing distressing memories, emotional numbness, nightmares, or intense fear long after a traumatic event, reaching out for professional counselling support can be a crucial step toward healing.
 PTSD can improve with proper care—help is available, and recovery is possible.

 At AO Psychology, our trauma-informed therapists are trained in specialised PTSD treatment approaches.
 We work with adults, teens, and children who have experienced trauma and provide a compassionate, research-backed path to recovery.